fatso83/learning-resources/README.md

 ### The Google Guide on Writing Testable Code
-Miško Hevery's [Google Guide on Writing Testable Code](https://github.com/mhevery/guide-to-testable-code) summarises much of the blog articles.
-It is relatively short and succinct.
+Miško Hevery's [Google Guide on Writing Testable Code](https://github.com/mhevery/guide-to-testable-code) (pdf and markdown versions) summarises much of the blog articles.
+Relatively short and succinct, with loads of examples.

 #### Related